mgkulik/refract-chile/README.md

 **logos/automate_logo.py:** Implemented a web scraper to automate the logos generation using [enoLOGOS](http://www.benoslab.pitt.edu/cgi-bin/enologos/enologos.cgi).
 Packages selenium and webdriver_manager are required.
 The execution is too slow at the moment because of the response times of the website.

-**logos/visualize_logos_chunk.R, visualize_logos.Rmd, visualize_logos_allChunks.Rmd and visualize_logos_allChunks2.Rmd:** Nested source files that allow an HTML output of the logos for comparison.
+**logos/visualize_logos_chunk.R, visualize_logos.Rmd, visualize_logos_allChunks.Rmd and visualize_logos_allChunks2.Rmd:** Nested source files that generate an HTML output of the logos for comparison.
 The nesting is required because R markdown chunks do not support loops.

-License
+## License
-___

 MIT License: http://adampritchard.mit-license.org/ or see the [LICENSE](LICENSE) file.